hisprofile/blenderstuff/Guides/TF2 Blender/Intro to TF2 Blender.md

 - HWM Face Posing
   - This is mentioned twice, because the way it is currently implemented may not be the most efficient but it may be the only way.
 Mercenary faces comprise of 300+ shape keys to deform every part of the face.
 These shape keys can then be controlled with ~50 flex controllers through a series of long math expressions.
 It's almost a mathematical simulation of facial muscles contract to make a face.
 These hundreds of math expressions update whenever they can, which can truly hurt performance.
 - Map detail, such as grass planes, light cones, sprites, and more are lost.

+Summary: It can be *really* fun to animate TF2 stuff in Blender.
+With the tools to create a true cinematic experience out of wacky animation, what could possibly go wrong?

+However.
+Blender really is a program that pushes you to do more on your own.
+Compared to SFM, it's higher maintenance, which tends to drive people away.
+But I encourage you to go out and search for tools to truly revolutionize your experience.
+Blender can stick with you your whole life, and it just might change it.
+Join the TF2 Blender Community and go through our community workshop!
+Our tools and ports just might inspire you to upload your own, truly making your home.